marcorampazzo/marcorampazzo.github.io/README.md

 ### About me

-I am a postdoc in mathematics at the University of Bologna since February 2021.
-Before, I was a PhD student at the University of Stavanger.
-Here is [my CV](https://marcorampazzo.github.io/CV_Nov_2024.pdf).
+I am a postdoc in mathematics at the University of Antwerp.
+Before, I was a postdoc at the University of Bologna, and even before, I was a PhD student at the University of Stavanger.
+Here is [my CV](https://marcorampazzo.github.io/CV_Jan_2025.pdf).

-From March 2025 I will join the University of Antwerp as a postdoc.

 [Send me an email](mailto:marco.rampazzo3@unibo.it)